Options - go to homepage

 A none-extensive overview can be found in the following comparison

-Integration Mock locations WebSocket server TPSDK
+Integration WebSocket server TPSDK

-Supports Trimble receivers yes yes yes
+Supports Trimble receivers yes yes

-Position access Android location API localhost ws and json API
+Position access localhost ws and json API

-Position meta data Check documentation Check documentation Check documentation
+Position meta data Check documentation Check documentation

-Complexity low low med-high
+Complexity low med-high

-Access to all features no no yes
+Access to all features no yes

-Allows undulation values yes yes yes
+Allows undulation values yes yes

-Allows tilted measurements no no yes
+Allows tilted measurements no yes

 Mock locations